tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 The applicative introduces a new operator `<*>` (pronounced “apply”), which lets us apply functions inside a computational context.

-For example, a function inside a Maybe can be applied to a value in a Maybe.
+For example, a function inside a `Maybe` can be applied to a value in a `Maybe`.
 ```haskell
 GHCi> (Just (+3)) <*> (Just 2)
 Just 5
 ```

-Or a list of functions [(+1),(+2)] ), to things inside a similar context (e.g. a list [1,2,3]).
+Or a list of functions `[(+1),(+2)]` ), to things inside a similar context (e.g. a list `[1,2,3]`).
 ```haskell
 > [(+1),(+2)] <*> [1,2,3]
 [2,3,4,3,4,5]
 ```

-Note that lists definition of <*> produces the cartesian product of the two lists, that is, all the possible ways to apply the functions in the left list, to the values in the right list.
-It is interesting to look at the source for the definition of Applicative for lists on Hackage:
+Note that lists definition of `<*>` produces the cartesian product of the two lists, that is, all the possible ways to apply the functions in the left list, to the values in the right list.
+It is interesting to look at the source for the definition of `Applicative` for lists on Hackage:

 instance Applicative [] where
 ```haskell